Cray-HPE/docs-csm/operations/network/management_network/config_management.md

 This page is designed for:

-- Showing users how initially save switch configs so they can be used again
+- Showing users how initially save switch configurationss so they can be used again.
-- Switching between saved configurations
+- Switching between saved configurations.

 > **CAUTION** All of these steps should be done using an out of band connection.
 This process is disruptive and will require downtime.

-All this info can be found in the switch [External User Guides](external_user_guides.md).
+All this information can be found in the switch [External User Guides](external_user_guides.md).

-### Prerequisites
+## Prerequisites

 It is recommended to do a `show run` on each switch and save that configuration before attempting the following procedures.